amergenthale/myProject/notebook-log.md

 ```
 Phylogenetic trees were visualized using the ape package in R. Trees were rooted using JALJYH000000000 as the outgroup to provide directionality to evolutionary relationships.

-# Tree Comparison and Interpretation
-Neighbor-Joining, Maximum Parsimony, and Maximum Likelihood trees showed broadly similar topologies, indicating consistent evolutionary relationships.
-Minor differences were observed in branching order, especially in regions with lower support.
-Maximum Likelihood was considered the most reliable due to its statistical framework, while parsimony may be affected by long-branch attraction.

 # Bayesian Phylogenetic Inference with MrBayes